Chapter 4 Supervised Learning — Regression

 \[ \widehat{\beta} = \left(X^{T} X + \lambda I\right)^{-1} X^{T} y. \]

 We can see that this is a similar solution to the simple linear regression model, but with an additional term \(\lambda I\) in the inverse of the product of the transpose of the design matrix and the design matrix.
-This additional term is the penalty term that is added to the loss function in Lasso regression.
+From a Bayesian perspective, ridge regression can be seen as a Bayesian linear regression model with a Gaussian prior on the model parameters.

 Figure 4.1: Simple linear regression loss function for different gradient/intercept pairs